BIG-MAP/WP4APIExample/README.md

 The API can be implemented using different computer systems from the API specification.
 The example in this repository has been implemented using an ESP8266 NodeMCU V3 Wifi [board](http://prometec.org/communications/nodemcu/arduino-ide/).

 ### Source Code
-The software implementation is done in the Arduino language and makes use of the ESP8266WebServer and ArduinoJson libraries.
+The software implementation is built in the Arduino language and makes use of the ESP8266WebServer and ArduinoJson libraries.
 Most languages have similar tools and frameworks for handling requests and providing responses, and for handling JSON documents.
 There are two important parts in the code: